oimeitei/qumeas/README.md

 	- **C++ compiler**: A modern C++ compiler that supports C++17 or later (e.g., GCC 7+, Clang 5+)
 	- **CMake**: Version 3.12 or higher

-QuMeas depends on `Eigen` (for numerical linear algebra) and `pybind11`  (for C++/Python bindings).
-If these libraries are not installed on your system, QuMeas includes them in the `/external` directory and will use them automatically.
+quMeas depends on `Eigen` (for numerical linear algebra) and `pybind11`  (for C++/Python bindings).
+If these libraries are not installed on your system, quMeas includes them in the `/external` directory and will use them automatically.

 Additionally, to use functionalities from Qiskit for obtaining Pauli operators of Hamiltonian, state preparation, and to get measurement bits, make sure `qiskit`, `qiskit-nature`, and `qiskit-aqua` are installed.